Edin Višća: İstanbul Başakşehir

 In August 2011, Višća was transferred to Turkish outfit İstanbul Başakşehir for an undisclosed fee.
 He made his competitive debut for the side on 11 September against Galatasaray.
-On 3 January 2012, he scored his first goal for the team against the same opponent.
+On 3 January 2012, he scored his first goal for İstanbul Başakşehir against the same opponent.

-He made his 100th appearance for the side against Gaziantep on 20 April 2014.
+He made his 100th appearance for the team against Boluspor on 13 April 2014.

-Višća was an important piece in İstanbul Başakşehir's capture of 1.
-Lig title, his first trophy with the club, which was secured on 23 April and earned them promotion to Süper Lig just one season after being relegated.
+Višća was an important piece in İstanbul Başakşehir's capture of the 1.
+Lig title, his first trophy with the club, which was secured on 23 April and earned them promotion to the Süper Lig just one season after being relegated.
 He had an impact of 10 goals and 10 assists.

-In August 2016, he extended his contract until June 2020.
+In August 2016, he extended his contract with the squad until June 2020.

-He scored his 51st goal for the team in a defeat of Kayserispor on 14 January 2017, becoming their top all-time goalscorer.
+He scored his 51st goal for İstanbul Başakşehir in a defeat of Kayserispor on 14 January 2017, becoming their top all-time goalscorer.

-Višća played his 200th game for the club on 18 February against Gaziantepspor.
+Višća played his 200th game for the side on 18 February against Gaziantepspor.

-On 2 May 2019, he was named Süper Lig's player of the season, which made him first Bosnian player ever to win that award.

-He appeared in his 300th game for the side on 24 May against Alanyaspor and managed to score a goal.
+He appeared in his 300th game for the team on 24 May against Alanyaspor and managed to score a goal.

-Višća was instrumental in İstanbul Başakşehir's conquest of Süper Lig title, first in their history, which was sealed on 19 July 2020.
-He scored 13 goals and added 13 assists.
+Višća was instrumental in İstanbul Başakşehir's conquest of the Süper Lig title, first in their history, which was sealed on 19 July 2020.
+He scored 13 goals and added 12 assists.

-His 100th goal for the club came in a loss to Kasımpaşa on 26 July.
+He scored his 100th goal for the club in a loss to Kasımpaşa on 26 July.

 In October, he signed a new five-year deal with İstanbul Başakşehir.

-On 20 October, Višća debuted in UEFA Champions League away at RB Leipzig.
+Višća debuted in the UEFA Champions League away at RB Leipzig on 20 October.
 Two weeks later, he scored his first goal in the competition against Manchester United.

 Trabzonspor

 In January 2022, Višća moved to Trabzonspor on a contract until June 2025.
-He debuted officially for the side against Sivasspor on 15 January.
+He debuted officially for the squad against Sivasspor on 15 January.
 On 23 January, he scored his first goal for Trabzonspor against Galatasaray, which secured the victory for his team.
-He won his first trophy with the club on 30 April, when they were proclaimed league champions.
+He won his first piece of silverware with the club on 30 April, when they were proclaimed league winners.

+Višća gave his 109th assist in the Süper Lig on 21 January 2024 and became the best assist provider in league history, surpassing the previous record of 108 held by Alex.

+He played his 100th match for Trabzonspor against Sivasspor on 20 January 2025.

+In January, he penned a new one-year deal with the side.